X

 | Amoxicillin in future? | Contraindicated (without allergy testing) | Can be given again | Can be given again |

-The conclusion: anyone who received amoxicillin as a child and developed a rash should not automatically classify this as a penicillin allergy.
-Allergy testing is worthwhile — it can prevent lifelong restrictions on antibiotic choice.
+The bottom line: anyone who received amoxicillin in childhood and developed a rash should not automatically interpret this as a penicillin allergy.
+An allergy assessment is worthwhile – it can prevent lifelong restrictions in the choice of antibiotics.

-Amoxicillin has a relatively manageable interaction profile compared to other antibiotics.
-Nevertheless, there are some clinically relevant combinations that patients need to be aware of — especially those on long-term medication.
+Compared with other antibiotics, amoxicillin has a manageable interaction profile.
+Nevertheless, there are some clinically relevant combinations that need to be known – especially for patients on long-term medication.
 Check your combination with the interaction check.

 | Substance / medication | Interaction | Recommendation |